 I am not a big fan of hydration bladder packs for survival, as I find the bladders difficult to keep clean in the field.
 However, many people like them and they are especially handy for day hikes.
 Many of these small hydration bladder packs are ideal for supporting a small or medium survival kit with some additional shelter items.

 For medium size kits, there have been various side carry bags introduced which allow you to carry a kit, again, cross chest off one shoulder.
-Maxpedition offers various models such as the Fatboy Versipack and the Jumbo Versipack.
+Maxpedition offers various models such as the [amazon text=Fatboy Versipack&asin=B004Q5E5F6] and the [amazon text=Jumbo Versipack&asin=B001MTG35E].

 Tactical Gear offers a similar type product called the PUSH Pack.
 These bags are large enough for medium sized survival kits and are easily placed over one shoulder.
 The larger Maxpedition Jumbo Versipack even has an outside pouch fitted for a standard Nalgene or Guyot-type bottle.